axoflow/axosyslog-core-docs/content/shared/chunk/option-destination-hook.md

 {{% alert title="Note" color="info" %}}

-The {{% productparam "abbrev" %}} application must be able to start and restart the external program, and have the necessary permissions to do so.
-For example, if your host is running AppArmor or {{% productparam "selinux" %}}, you might have to modify your AppArmor or {{% productparam "selinux" %}} configuration to enable {{% productparam "abbrev" %}} to execute external applications.
+The {{% param "product.abbrev" %}} application must be able to start and restart the external program, and have the necessary permissions to do so.
+For example, if your host is running AppArmor or {{% param "product.selinux" %}}, you might have to modify your AppArmor or {{% param "product.selinux" %}} configuration to enable {{% param "product.abbrev" %}} to execute external applications.

 {{% /alert %}}

-## Using the hook-commands() when {{% productparam "abbrev" %}} starts or stops
+## Using the hook-commands() when {{% param "product.abbrev" %}} starts or stops

-To execute an external program when {{% productparam "abbrev" %}} starts or stops, use the following options:
+To execute an external program when {{% param "product.abbrev" %}} starts or stops, use the following options:

 *startup()*